SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

     FirefoxProfile profile = new FirefoxProfile(profileDir);
     profile.addAdditionalPreferences(extraPrefs);
     WebDriver driver = new FirefoxDriver(profile);
-    Enabling features that might not be wise to use in Firefox

 As we develop features in the `Firefox Driver`_, we expose the ability to use them.
 For example, until we feel native events are stable on Firefox for Linux, they